Air Force Falcons women's basketball

 The Air Force Falcons women's basketball team is the women's basketball team that represents the United States Air Force Academy in Colorado Springs, Colorado.
-The team currently competes in the Mountain West Conference.
-The Falcons are currently coached by Chris Gobrecht.
+As of 2024, the team competes in the Mountain West Conference.
+The Falcons are currently coached by Stacy McIntyre.

 The Falcons competed at the Division II level in both the AIAW and NCAA from 1976 to 1996 before joining Division I. They played in the NCAA Division II tournament twice, in 1985 and 1990.
 Since then, they haven't made any tournament appearances.